n8n-io/n8n-docs/docs/courses/level-one/chapter-5/chapter-5.4.md

 Remember to update the Airtable node configuration to point to this new table.

-Once that’s done, execute the *Airtable* node in the workflow and you should see the records inserted in the table.
+Once that's done, execute the *Airtable* node in the workflow and you should see the records inserted in the table.

 At this stage, it looks like this: